 How to Install VSCodium on Ubuntu Linux

 VSCodium is a free, open-source distribution of Microsoft’s Visual Studio Code that removes all telemetry and tracking.
-If you’re familiar with VS Code (Microsoft’s popular code editor), VSCodium delivers identical features and functionality without data collection.
-The platform supports extensive plugins, integrated version control workflows, and runs across Linux, Windows, and macOS while maintaining full compatibility with VS Code extensions.
+If you’re familiar with VS Code, you’ll find that VSCodium delivers identical features and functionality without data collection.
+Additionally, the platform supports extensive plugins, integrated version control workflows, and runs across Linux, Windows, and macOS while maintaining full compatibility with VS Code extensions.
 For readers comparing options, Microsoft’s Visual Studio Code remains available alongside VSCodium if you prefer the official release.

-This guide covers installing VSCodium on Ubuntu through three methods: the official APT (Advanced Package Tool, Ubuntu’s package manager comparable to Windows Update plus the Microsoft Store) repository, Snap (pre-installed universal package format), and Flatpak (sandboxed application distribution).
-You’ll learn repository setup, GPG key verification, complete installation steps for each approach, and how to verify the installation works.
+This guide covers installing VSCodium on Ubuntu through three methods: the official APT repository, Snap (pre-installed universal package format), and Flatpak (sandboxed application distribution).
+By the end, you’ll have completed repository setup, GPG key verification, full installation steps for each approach, and verification that the installation works correctly.

 Choose Your VSCodium Installation Method

-APT RepositoryOfficial upstreamStable, tested releasesMost users, native system integration
+APT RepositoryOfficial upstreamLatest stableVia apt upgradeMost users, native system integration

-SnapSnap StoreStable, sandboxedUsers wanting automatic updates and isolation
+SnapSnap StoreLatest stableAutomatic backgroundUsers wanting automatic updates and isolation

-The APT repository method is recommended for most users as it provides native system integration, follows Ubuntu’s standard package management, and receives updates through your normal system update workflow.
-In contrast, Snap and Flatpak offer sandboxed environments with automatic background updates but use more disk space and may have slightly slower startup times.
+For most users, the APT repository method is recommended because it provides native system integration, follows Ubuntu’s standard package management, and receives updates through your normal system update workflow.
+In contrast, Snap and Flatpak offer sandboxed environments with automatic background updates, although they use more disk space and may have slightly slower startup times.

 Method 1: Install VSCodium via APT Repository